ErkanHatipoglu/nd00333_AZMLND_C2/starter_files/README.md

    A “Service Principal” is a user role with controlled permissions to access specific resources.
 Using a service principal is a great way to allow authentication while reducing the scope of permissions, which enhances security.

-   Main operations in Authentication step are as follows:
+   Main operations in the Authentication step are as follows:

-      - Use Git Bash to sign in Microsoft account using `az login` command.
+      - Use Git Bash to sign in Microsoft account using the `az login` command.

       ![Authentication_rm_2.png](images/authentication/authentication_2.png)

-      - Ensure the az command-line tool is installed along with the ml using `az extension add -n azure-cli-ml` command.
+      - Ensure the az command-line tool is installed along with the ml using the `az extension add -n azure-cli-ml` command.

       ![Authentication_rm_3.png](images/authentication/authentication_3.png)

-      - Create the Service Principal with az after login in using `az ad sp create-for-rbac --sdk-auth --name ml-auth` command.
+      - Create the Service Principal with az after login in using the `az ad sp create-for-rbac --sdk-auth --name ml-auth` command.

       ![Authentication_rm_4.png](images/authentication/authentication_4.png)